whisperpine/ansitofu/molecule/README.md

 ## Inventory

-The inventory used and shared by all scenarios the same as the [the real inventory](../inventories/inventory.yml).
+The inventory used and shared by all scenarios is [.hosts/inventory.yml](./.hosts/inventory.yml) which is a symlink of [the real inventory](../inventories/inventory.yml).
+The difference between using these two inventories is that they have different sibling `group_vars` directory, which provides different ansible variables.

 The purpose is to mimic the real-world use cases with minimal disparities: